WilloD107/Proj-Hope/README.md

 ./service-install.sh
 ```

-Once you've followed these instructions, `project-Hope` is ready for use!
+Once you've followed these instructions, `Proj-Hope` is ready for use!